xpwu95/IP102/README.md

 }
 ```

-ATTN1: This dataset is free for academic usage.
+ATTN: This dataset is free for academic usage.
 For other purposes, please contact Xiaoping Wu (xpwu95@163.com).